 Days 21-22: Al Ula

 Madain Saleh, located near Al Ula, is that place you see in promotional photos of Saudi Arabia—you know, that big rock city in the desert that kinda looks like Petra.

 Unfortunately, I did not go to Al Ula and Madain Saleh; it was closed to tourists as it’s undergoing renovations to prepare for more tourists (ironic).
-It will reopen to the public in October 2020… inshallah.
-At the time of writing, ticketed events are the only way to access the sites.
-Keep an eye out on the official Al Ula website for more.
+It has since reopened for tourists.
+Check out the official Al Ula website for more info.

 Hotels and tent camps are still being built.
 If you visit independently, bring a tent.

-Once it is open, it’s sure to be the top tourist destination in the country.
+Once it is open and the tourist infrastructure is complete, it’s sure to be the top tourist destination in the country.
 This article from The National gives a rundown of the developments, and the wide variety of sites to visit besides Madain Saleh.

 Transportation from Al Ula

 - Drive to Wadi Disah: 3 hours (270 km)